tetsuo/tetsuo.github.io/articles/fp-denotational.md

 ---
 title: Thinking in Haskell
-description: This post explores the basics of Haskell's denotational semantics and how it gives functions a precise mathematical meaning to reason about program correctness
+description: The basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell
 cover_title: Thinking in Haskell
 tags: haskell,fp,lang
 published: 2023-05-30T12:41:00
-updated: 2025-02-16T00:00:00
+updated: 2025-03-30T13:37:00
 ---

 > This post introduces the basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell.